 Microinvesting removes the barrier of the fixed fee for investing, and instead, you have an account keeping fee regardless of how much or how often you invest.
 This allows you to invest small amounts.

-What investments can you choose from?
+What investments can you choose from and what is the ownership structure?

 It’s great to see that there is finally a microinvesting app that offers an all-in-one diversified fund like VDHG.